Want to find out more about traveling from Rome to Florence by train? You've come to the right place.

-The first train from Rome to Florence leaves at 06:11 from Roma Termini.
+The first train from Rome to Florence leaves at 00:17.
 Times and services may vary during weekends and holidays.

-The last train from Rome to Florence leaves at 22:23 from Roma Termini.
+The last train from Rome to Florence leaves at 22:35.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Rome to Florence cover a distance of around 144 miles (232 km) during the journey.

 For this journey, I took a high-speed train Italo 9991 departing from Roma Termini at 06:45 and arriving at Firenze Santa Maria Novella at 08:17.

 To get to Roma Termini I took the tube and stopped at Termini, the tube stop is under the train station.
 Simply follow the sign ‘train station’ (stazione ferroviaria) and you’ll find yourself in the main entrance, with Piazza dei Cinquecento on your left.

 As I arrived quite early, I decided to have breakfast at Mercato Centrale, where you can find lots of food stands offering amazing Italian delicacies and sit at one of the available tables.
 The market is on the right-hand side of the station.

 After enjoying my meal at Mercato Centrale, I headed to the platform indicated on my Trainline app and went through the security gates to show my e-ticket before boarding.
 As there can be small queues during peak times and in the evenings, I suggest you arrive at the train station at least ten minutes before your departure.